M.G. "Pat" RobertsonFounder

 - Winston Churchill Lifetime Achievement Award, 2013, by Faith & Freedom Coalition

-Robertson is past president of the prestigious Council on National Policy.
+Robertson was past president of the prestigious Council on National Policy.
 In 1982 he served on President Ronald Reagan’s Task Force on Victims of Crime.
-He previously served on the Board of the Virginia Economic Development Partnership and on the Governor’s Council of Economic Advisors in the State of Virginia.
-Robertson founded and served as a past president of the Christian Coalition of America until his resignation in late 2001.
+He served on the Board of the Virginia Economic Development Partnership and on the Governor’s Council of Economic Advisors in the Commonwealth of Virginia.

 M.G.
-“Pat” Robertson has achieved national and international recognition as a religious broadcaster, philanthropist, educator, religious leader, businessman and author.
-He is the founder and chairman of The Christian Broadcasting Network (CBN) Inc., and founder of International Family Entertainment Inc., Regent University, Operation Blessing International Relief and Development Corporation, American Center for Law and Justice, The Flying Hospital Inc. and several other organizations and broadcast entities.
+“Pat” Robertson achieved national and international recognition as a religious broadcaster, philanthropist, educator, religious leader, businessman and author.
+He founded The Christian Broadcasting Network, Inc., International Family Entertainment Inc., Regent University, Operation Blessing International Relief and Development Corporation, American Center for Law and Justice, The Flying Hospital Inc., the Christian Coalition of America, and several other organizations and broadcast entities.

 Operation Blessing International Relief and Development Corporation (OBI), founded by Robertson in 1978, is a non-profit relief and development organization with a mission statement “to demonstrate God’s love by alleviating human need and suffering in the United States and around the world.”
-OBI has touched the lives of more 193.1 million people in 96 countries and all 50 U.S. states, distributing more than $1.2 billion in goods.
+OBI has touched the lives of hundreds of millions of people around the world, distributing more than $1.2 billion in goods.
 To help break the cycle of suffering, OBI implements programs that focus on the primary goals of providing hunger relief, medical aid, disaster relief, and community development that will make a significant, long-term impact on those in need.

 Robertson is founder and president of the American Center for Law and Justice (ACLJ), a public interest law firm and education group that defends the First Amendment rights of people of faith.
 The law firm focuses on pro-family, pro-liberty and pro-life cases nationwide.